 Develop leadership skills for the 21st century

 Foster the design of creative solutions to social issues

-The Seminar is an intensive program combining interactive workshops, observation of students in action at the Summit and periods of reflection to consider integration of the GCI Method and various techniques in the classroom.
+The Seminar is an intensive program combining interactive workshops, observation of students in action at the Summit and periods of reflection to consider integration of various techniques in the classroom.

-Observe an academic session and a Discussion-Based Learning class in action
+Observe a Discussion-Based Learning class (Harkness® Session) in action